 The Family Systems Approach recognizes that individuals are deeply interconnected with their family and social systems.
 This therapeutic approach views the family as an interconnected unit where each member's behavior and emotions affect the overall family dynamic.
-Family Systems therapists help identify patterns of communication, roles, and interactions within the family system.
+Family Systems therapists help you identify patterns of communication, roles, and interactions within your family system.
 By exploring and understanding these patterns, therapists can assist families in creating healthier and more functional relationships.
 This approach emphasizes the importance of addressing systemic issues rather than focusing solely on individual symptoms.

 Feminist Therapy is a therapeutic approach that focuses on empowering individuals by examining and challenging societal norms, power structures, and gender roles.
 Feminist therapists recognize the impact of patriarchy and social injustice on individuals' mental health and well-being.
-They work collaboratively with clients to explore the intersections of gender, race, class, and other identities, promoting self-empowerment and social change.
-Feminist Therapy aims to validate and value diverse experiences, promote equality, and help clients develop a more authentic and liberated sense of self.
+They work collaboratively with you to explore the intersections of gender, race, class, and other identities, promoting self-empowerment and social change.
+Feminist Therapy aims to validate and value diverse experiences, promote equality, and help you develop a more authentic and liberated sense of self.

 Hakomi Therapy is a mindfulness-based approach that combines elements of Eastern philosophy, body-centered techniques, and psychotherapy.
 This therapeutic approach focuses on the mind-body connection and the ways in which past experiences shape present behaviors and beliefs.
 Hakomi therapists use gentle, non-invasive techniques to access and explore unconscious patterns and beliefs held in the body.
-Through mindfulness, therapists assist clients in discovering and transforming core beliefs, resolving past traumas, and fostering greater self-awareness and compassion.
+Through mindfulness, therapists assist you in discovering and transforming core beliefs, resolving past traumas, and fostering greater self-awareness and compassion.

 Mindfulness is more than just meditation.
 Mindfulness is a process of becoming aware of the self here and now in this moment- mind, body, and emotion.
 When you can accept the present experience without judgment, you can tolerate whatever shows up, understanding it’s there for a reason.
 By learning to regulate, you can tune in to any thought, feeling, or emotion to hear any unmet needs and express yourself in healthier ways.
 Mindfulness in therapy allows you to connect to your own inner experience, accept all parts of yourself, meet your unmet needs, and release what is no longer adaptive or helpful.